 The first part of the form is a pre-assessment.
 This will ask you for some basic information about your housing situation.
 Please answer all the questions and our automated pre-assessment process will tell you what your housing options are (including whether you can apply to join Home-Options).

 We strongly recommend you pursue all the options on your action plan.
 Even if you can register for housing, you may face a long wait before we can help you.

-Before you start your application, you will need your National Insurance number and details of your address(es) over the past five years as we are unable to process your application without them.
+If you are eligible to register with Home-Options, we recommend you get your National Insurance number and details of your address(es) over the past five years before you start.
+We will be unable to process your application without them.
 You will also need to provide us with a phone number or email address so we can contact you if we have any questions about your application.
 If you are unable to use the online form, please contact your local Home-Options team for further advice.

-Please note that it is not possible to go back to the form and change any details once you have submitted the form.
-You will need to contact your local Home-Options team to do this.
+Please note that it is not possible to go back to the form and change any details once you have clicked the 'submit' button.
+You will need to contact your local Home-Options team to let them know about any changes.

 Once you have submitted your form, we will process your application.
 Please note that it is your responsibility to provide any information we need to check the details you have supplied and we will be unable to process your application without it.
 Once your application has been accepted, you should receive a welcome letter with your Home-Options reference number within 10 working days.

 If you experience any difficulties in using the form, please contact the Home-Options Co-ordinator by email at firstname.lastname@example.org.